ibm-cloud-docs/Registry/registry_users.md

 You must define access policies for every user that works with {{site.data.keyword.registrylong}}.
 The scope of an access policy is based on a user's defined role or roles that determine the actions that they are allowed to do.
 Some policies are pre-defined, but others can be customized.

-If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement before your policies can take effect, see [Enabling policy enforcement for existing users](#existing_users).
+If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement for each region so that you can use {{site.data.keyword.iamlong}} (IAM) access role policies to manage access to the {{site.data.keyword.registrylong_notm}} service.
+If you do not enable this policy, any user in the account can manage registry resources.
 {: tip}

 To find out more about {{site.data.keyword.iamlong}} (IAM) access role policies, see [{{site.data.keyword.iamshort}}](/docs/iam?topic=iam-iamoverview#iamoverview).